MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/New-ClusterHCSVM.md

 ```

 ### -VmName

-This will allow you to name the group of the resource something different.
-If this param is not passed in, the default name of the group will just be what was passed in under the **Name** parameter
+Allows you to name the group of the resource.
+If not used, the group is named the using the **Name**
+parameter value.

 ```yaml
 Type: String